 For more info, see App contracts and extensions.

-Different views and form factors Windows 8 puts users in charge and your app in the forefront.
-You want your app UI to shine on any device, using any input mode, in any orientation, in whatever circumstance the user decides to use it.
-Learn more about planning for different form factors.
+Different views, form factors, and hardware configurations Windows 8.1 puts users in charge and your app in the forefront.
+You want your app UI to shine on any device, using any input mode, in any orientation, in any hardware configuration, and in whatever circumstance the user decides to use it.
+Learn more about designing for different form factors.

 For example, semantic zoom is a touch-optimized way to navigate through a large set of content.
 Users can pan or scroll through categories of content, and then zoom into those categories to view more and more detailed information.
 You can use this to present your content in a more tactile, visual, and informative way than with traditional navigation and layout patterns like tabs.